 In this perpetual choreography, Naiad swirls around the ice giant every seven hours, while Thalassa, on the outside track, takes seven and a half hours.
 An observer sitting on Thalassa would see Naiad in an orbit that varies wildly in a zigzag pattern, passing by twice from above and then twice from below.
 This up, up, down, down pattern repeats every time Naiad gains four laps on Thalassa.

 Although the dance may appear odd, it keeps the orbits stable, researchers said.

-“We refer to this repeating pattern as a resonance,” said Marina Brozovic, an expert in solar system dynamics at NASA’s Jet Propulsion Laboratory in Pasadena, California, and the lead author of the new paper, which was published Nov.
-13 in Icarus.
+“We refer to this repeating pattern as a resonance,” said Marina Brozovic, an expert in solar system dynamics at NASA’s Jet Propulsion Laboratory in Pasadena, California, and the lead author of the new paper, which was published November 13 in the journal Icarus.
 “There are many different types of ‘dances’ that planets, moons, and asteroids can follow, but this one has never been seen before.”

 Far from the pull of the Sun, the giant planets of the outer solar system are the dominant sources of gravity, and collectively, they boast dozens upon dozens of moons.
 Some of those moons formed alongside their planets and never went anywhere; others were captured later, then locked into orbits dictated by their planets.
 Some orbit in the opposite direction their planets rotate; others swap orbits with each other as if to avoid collision.

 Neptune has 14 confirmed moons.
 Neso, the farthest-flung of them, orbits in a wildly elliptical loop that carries it nearly 46 million miles (74 million kilometers) away from the planet and takes 27 years to complete.